 Like any device that you use, oil diffusers also need regular cleaning and maintenance.
 If not, the debris left over by oils can stick to the diffuser and interfere with its performance.
 The build up of debris and dirt can minimize the effects of the oils that you are using.

 Ideally, essential oils should be stored in dark bottles or away from light as this prevents the oils from breaking down.
-If you do not know which oil to use in your diffuser, try using a premade oil blend; they're beneficial for meditation, relaxation, and sleep induction.
+If you don't know which oil to use in your diffuser, try using a premade oil blend.
+They're beneficial for meditation, relaxation, and sleep induction.

 Adhere to the recommended diffuse time of the oil that you are using, which you can figure out by reading the bottle.
 Some oils are stronger than others and only need to be diffused for 20 to 30 minutes.
 Those with lighter concentrations can be diffused for an hour or longer.

-Most diffusers can be cleaned using mild dishwashing soap and warm water.
-You can also use a cotton swab soaked in vinegar to clean the corners and unreachable spots.
+Most diffusers can be cleaned using mild dishwashing soap, a towel, and warm water.
+You can also use a cotton swab soaked in vinegar to clean the corners and crevices.

 We also recommend disinfecting the diffuser occasionally using white vinegar, alcohol, or peroxide; this prevents bacteria and mold buildup.
 You can add any of these to clean water and let the diffuser run for a few minutes, draining well when finished.
 Once done, rinse with clean water and wipe with a clean and dry cloth.

-Some oils like peppermint and eucalyptus can negatively affect infants and children since they have a respiratory system that isn't fully developed, so you should consider avoiding those.
+Some oils like tea tree, peppermint, and eucalyptus can negatively affect infants and children and even have fatal consequences since they have a respiratory system that isn't fully developed, so you should consider avoiding those.
+Consult with your pediatrician or trusted medical sources to see which ones you shouldn't use.

 For use with pets at home, it might be a good idea to check with your veterinarian before purchasing oils.
-Peppermint, clove, cinnamon, pine, and wintergreen can irritate the sensitive noses of some pets.
+Peppermint, clove, cinnamon, pine, and wintergreen can irritate the sensitive noses of some pets and are even considered toxic.

 Author: Biji Bella Ravindran